List of vegetarian and vegan festivals: Greece

-The Vegan Life Festival is the largest and most influential vegan event in Greece, organized by Vegan Life NGO.
-It debuted in Athens in 2016, expanded to Thessaloniki in 2017, and made its way to Chania in 2019.
-Over the years, it has grown into one of Europe's most significant vegan festivals.
-In 2019, the Athens edition drew an astounding 35,000 visitors in just two days, a milestone that was surpassed in 2021 with a record-breaking 38,000 attendees.
+The Vegan Life Festival is the largest vegan event in Greece, organized by Vegan Life NGO.
+It was first held in Athens in 2016, expanding to Thessaloniki in 2017, and Chania in 2019.
+Around 35,000 visitors attended in Athens over two days, and around 38,000 in 2021.
+The festival includes talks, workshops, children's activities, and art exhibitions.
+Since 2024, the Vegan Life Festival operates under the auspices of the Municipality of Athens.

-The festival's mission is to promote veganism by offering a diverse and engaging program that includes inspiring talks, hands-on workshops, children's activities, art exhibitions, and the largest showcase of vegan products and services in Greece.

-Since 2024, the Vegan Life Festival proudly operates under the auspices of the Municipality of Athens, further cementing its status as a key event in the city's cultural and ethical landscape.